botero50/cerifi-qa-assesment/README.md

 # QA Automation Assessment

+This is the code created followind the challenge sent by the team and following the SauceDemo page components

+## Installing
+ - Download the repository
+ - Run the following command in the root of the project 'npm install'
+ - Install Cypress

+## Running Tests:
+ - Open a terminal and go to the root folder
+ - run this command 'npx cypress run'

+## Structure of the framework
+cypress/
+    ├── e2e/
+    ├── fixtures/
+    ├── elements/
+    ├── pages/
+    │   ├── loginPage.js
+    │   └── homePage.js
+    ├── screenshoots/
+    └── support/
+        ├── commands.js
+        └── e2e.js
+    └── video/

+### e2e folder
+This folder contains all the testcases created for this challenge

+### fixtures folder
+This folder contains all the user provided to be tested

+### elements folder
+This folder contains the locator of the elements we use in our pages

+### pages folder
+this folder contains the interactions with the elements that we can use in our testcases

+### Screenshoots and videos folder
+Those folders contains the images and videos of the run

+### support folder
+This folder contains the cypress support commands and the support commands I created for the framework

+## How to contribute
+- I created a Page Object Model framework that is scalable and easy to mantain, you can create more elements, pages and testcases following the model
+- this project can be also be accomadated to the future needs because of it easy understand and easy maintainability according to the model I pick that is widely recommended and used in the automation projects

+# ------- CHALLENGE -------
+# QA Automation Assessment

 Welcome to the QA Automation assessment.
 You will be testing a fictional e-commerce application, SauceDemo, to ensure its functionality and user experience are robust.

 ## Challenge